maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

   This confirms we are using the USB to serial bridge IC.

 - Use a small test sketch with a blinking led and printf's.
+  As explained in the intro, `digitalWrite` also supports the Neopixel on the board.

   ```C++
   int n;